fix8mt/conjure_enum/README.md

 0000000111
 0000001011
 ```
-## Standard accessors and mutators
+## c.
+Standard accessors and mutators
 All of the standard accessors and mutators are supported.
 | Method | Description |
 | :--- | :--- |